 Katherine Smith Dedrick.
 Ms. Smith Dedrick has been a trustee of the Trust since November 2004 and is Chair of the Nominating Committee.
 She has been the President of KSD Global Consulting, Inc. since August 2015.
-She is a practicing attorney and was the President of KSD Law PC from May 2018 to December 2021.
+She is a practicing attorney and is the Managing Member of KSD Law LLC since March 2023 and was the President of KSD Law PC from May 2018 to December 2019.
 She has served as Chair and board member of the North American Branch of the Chartered Institute of Arbitrators since 2021 and 2019, respectively.
-She also served as Senior Counsel to Tyson & Mendes from May, 2018 to July, 2021 and Partner of Walberg Law PLLC since January 2020.
+She also served as Senior Counsel to Tyson & Mendes from May, 2019 to July, 2020 and as Partner of Walberg Law PLLC from January 2020 to March 2023.
 She was the President of Smith-Dedrick Properties, Inc. from December, 2016 to December, 2019.
 She was a partner with Childress Duffy, Ltd. from April 2007 to August 2015, had been a member of Risk Worldwide LLC from 2007 to 2016, and had been an Executive Committee member of Risk Worldwide NZ Ltd from 2011 to March 2016.
 She has also been the President of Aggressive Publishing, Inc. since 2010.
 She was previously a partner with Levenfeld Pearlstein, LLC from January 2005 to April 2007 and a partner with Hinshaw & Culbertson from 1985 to January 2005.
 In addition to her law degree, Ms. Smith Dedrick has an MBA from the University of Chicago.